 In 2008-09, he was the head coach at West Hill Collegiate Institute, where he led the team to a 30-8 record (78.9% Winning %), an appearance in the Toronto Championship Game and a run to the Elite Eight at OFSAA.

 Philippe has deep roots in the AAU circuit, previously serving as head coach for Grassroots Canada Elite AAU after serving as an assistant coach at Centennial College in Toronto.
-While with Grassroots Canada, Philippe worked with Andrew Wiggins (T-Wolves, #1 Pick 2014), Nik Stauskas (76ers, #8 Pick 2014), Tristan Thompson (Cavs, #4 Pick 2011), Cory Joseph (Raptors, #29 Pick 2011), Dwight Powell (Mavs, #45 Pick 2014), and numerous other elite Canadian prospects.
+While with Grassroots Canada, Philippe worked with Andrew Wiggins (Golden State, #1 Pick 2014), Nik Stauskas (76ers, #8 Pick 2014), Tristan Thompson (Cavs, #4 Pick 2011), Cory Joseph (Kings, #29 Pick 2011), Dwight Powell (Mavs, #45 Pick 2014), and numerous other elite Canadian prospects.

 He played collegiately at the UPEI for a pair of seasons before moving on to St. Mary’s University in Halifax, Nova Scotia where he led the team to a pair of appearances in the AUS Championship game and the U Sports National Tournament twice.
 Philippe consistently ranked in the Top 10 in the AUS individually in scoring, rebounding, FG%, blocked shots and offensive rebounding.
 He won numerous All-Star and All-Conference awards.
 He graduated from St. Mary's in 2003 with a Bachelor of Arts in Economics & Business Studies.